About Us

 Nischal Oli

-Project Name: Energy storage Materials research in SPECLAB
+Project Name: Energy storage materials research in SPECLAB

 Future goal: To develop the High-Performance energy storage battery